techwithantonio/google-clone/README.md

 # google-clone

-Recreating Google.com search page using HTML and CSS only.
+Recreated Google.com search page using HTML and CSS only.